Sameeksha16Sheka/Kids-Coding-website/README.md

 # Kids-Coding-website
-we are developing kids coding website using html, css, bootstrap and javascript.
+We are developing kids coding website using html, css, bootstrap and javascript.